-This plan is designed for savers who want the potential for a conditional, stock market linked, uncapped level of interest, payable at maturity, with yearly opportunities for early maturity, instead paying a fixed rate of interest.
-We have designed this plan for professionally advised savers, who are clients of authorised and regulated investment firms.
+This plan is designed for savers who want the potential for a conditional, stock market linked, fixed rate of interest, paid when the plan matures.
+We have

+designed this

+plan for professionally

+advised savers, who are

+clients of authorised

+and regulated

+investment

+firms.